 The District budgets for payments of severance pay for the ensuing year when it anticipates the retirement of personnel eligible for a severance payment.
 The payment of severance pay is recorded as a current expenditure in the year of the payment.
-There were no expenditures for severance pay made in 2012.
-A liability for severance payable totaling \$110,436 is recorded in the Statement of Net Assets.
+In 2013, severance payments totaled \$12,000.
+A liability for severance payable totaling \$103,353 is recorded in the Statement of Net Position.